Jesserc/My-Ethernaut-Solutions/README.md

 ```javascript
 await contract.contribute({ from: player, value: toWei('0.0005')}
 ```
-However, this restriction can be avoided, if the attacker who has previously contributed sends ether again, but this time without using the contract's "contribute" function and instead sends ether directly.
+However, this restriction can be avoided if the attacker who has previously contributed sends ether again, but this time without using the contract's "contribute" function and instead sends ether directly.

 ```javascript
 // in your console, send ether to the contract